Estuary Education

-During the months of May to July, the Exe Estuary Partnership hosts educational sessions on the estuary for children from local primary schools.
+During the months of May to July, the Exe Estuary Partnership Coordinator and Assistant delivers educational sessions on the estuary for children from local primary schools.
 The children are introduced to the challenges of estuary life and meet some of the creatures that have different ways of coping with these challenges.

 The Exe Estuary Management Partnership have collaborated with LiCCo on a range of learning resources available for teachers from key stage 2 up to A-Level.